Runtime Quick Start

 Enforce Contract Policy At Runtime

-Use this Runtime (edge) flow to block strict live adaptive violations while still reporting warning-level diagnostics for review and cleanup.
+Use this repo-level Runtime (edge) workflow to block strict live adaptive violations while still reporting warning-level diagnostics for review and cleanup.
+It is built on interfacectl, not a replacement for the canonical runtime docs.

 Quick Start